-Herringbone pattern floors create a timeless look that fits into almost any home décor.
-If you're interested in renovating the flooring in your home, Anne Hepfer, a Toronto-based interior designer, suggests starting by considering color and budget.
+Herringbone pattern floors create a timeless look that fits into almost any style of home décor.
+If you're interested in renovating the flooring in your home, interior designer Anne Hepfer suggests starting by considering color and budget.
 Once you know what you're looking for, bring home a variety of samples to test out before making any decisions.

 After selecting a color and type of wood that's in your price range, scaling is the final factor—and the source of one of the most common mistakes homeowners make when installing herringbone pattern floors, according to Hepfer.
-If you follow these guidelines, you'll be on your way to having the flooring of your dreams in no time.
+If you follow these guidelines, you'll be on your way to having the flooring of your dreams.

 For a cohesive look, allow patterned floors to sprawl from one room to the next.
 Here, herringbone floors smoothly transition from the kitchen to the sitting room and through the hallway.
 While the continuous look works here, Hepfer warns against overusing the design feature.
 "I would suggest choosing one or two rooms for herringbone pattern floors and not to put herringbone everywhere," she says.